Deciphera shares skyrocket as cancer drug improves progression-free survival

 The treatment was in fact well tolerated in an early-stage study testing it in GIST patients who had received at least one prior therapy, the company said.

-Separately, Deciphera is also testing the treatment against Pfizer Inc’s sunitinib in a late-stage study of GIST patients who have received just one prior therapy.
-The company expects to enroll 358 patients for the trial with the main goal being progression-free survival, Hoerter said in a conference call with analysts.
+Marai expects peak sales for ripretinib from the United States and the European Union to be over $1 billion by 2025.

-Marai expects peak sales for the treatment from the United States and the European Union to be over $1 billion by 2025.
+Shares of Waltham, Massachusetts-based Deciphera were trading up 93.8% at $38.66 in morning trading.

 Reporting by Aakash Jagadeesh Babu in Bengaluru; Editing by Shinjini Ganguli